Ron Robertson-Swann, Vault, 1980, Yellow Peril, steel plate sculpture, ACCA, Southbank, City Square

 City of Melbourne Art and Heritage Collection

-Location: Australian Centre for Contemporary Art (ACCA) forecourt, Sturt Street, Southbank
+Location: Australian Centre for Contemporary Art (ACCA) forecourt, Grant Street, Southbank

-The unveiling of The Vault in 1980 in the City Square gave rise to one of the biggest art controversies.
-The work of contemporary artist Ron Robertson-Swann has often divided critics, but none has been as controversial as Vault.
+The unveiling of 'Vault' in 1980 in the City Square gave rise to one of the biggest art controversies.
+The work of contemporary artist Ron Robertson-Swann has often divided critics, but none has been as controversial as 'Vault'.

 Dubbed the 'Yellow Peril' by Councillor Osborne, the yellow metal sculpture caused a storm of protest over its suitability for City Square.
 Ironically, it was commissioned for its compatibility with the square’s design.
 The winner of a competition organised by the square’s architects, Robertson-Swann’s design met the challenge of being a ‘grand interlocked sculpture’.
 It also met the requirement of being bold, visually simple and a strong focal point, which would offset the formal character of the square.
 But while 'Vault' met these objectives, it was a little too abstract for public taste.

 Professor Patrick McCaughey gave his full support to the work, applauding it for design excellence.
 Recognising McCaughey’s reputation in visual arts, council approved the plans.
 When the sculpture was installed it was yet to be named, and despite Robertson-Swann soon naming it 'Vault', Yellow Peril, with its racist overtones, has stuck.